Missions ... "we rock!"

 Each year the members and friends of Zion take part in the national event known as the Souper Bowl of Caring, held on Super Bowl Sunday.
-We receive gifts of food and money above and beyond our regular monthly donations for the Walworth Food Pantry.
+We receive gifts of food and money above and beyond our regular monthly donations.
 We annually collect between 125 and 225 food items and send them with monetary donations and our blessings.

 To learn more about the Souper Bowl of Caring, go to: souperbowl.org

 The United Methodist Church is the second largest Protestant denomination in the United States and one of the largest denominations in the world.
 We are ....

 - Educating in 158 schools, colleges, and universities

 - Deploy 57,189 clergy members, led by 68 bishops

 - Heal at 309 hospitals, clinic, and health centers

 - and hold church school for over 3 million individuals every week

 That's not all!
 United Methodist are all connected to reach out to our neighbors in need, both near and far.
 In 2012 we